 Under the ACCA, a defendant who violates § 922(g)(1) and has three previous convictions for violent felonies or serious drug offenses is subject to a minimum sentence of 180 months.
 18 U.S.C. § 924(e)(1).
 The definition of “violent felony” includes, inter alia, the crime of burglary, but the term “burglary” itself is not defined in the statute.
 Id. § 922(e)(2).

-Congress meant by `burglary' the generic sense in which the term is now used in the criminal codes of most states.
+Congress meant by ‘burglary’ the generic sense in which the term is now used in the criminal codes of most states.
 Although the exact formulations vary, the generic, contemporary meaning of burglary contains at least the following elements: an unlawful or unprivileged entry into, or remaining in, a building or other structure, with intent to commit a crime.

-In assessing whether a state conviction qualifies as generic burglary, a court should take a categorical approach, "looking only to the statutory definitions of the prior offenses, and not to the particular facts underlying those convictions."
-Id. at 600, 110 S.Ct.
-2143.
-When the state statute defines burglary more broadly than the generic definition, however, the court may then look to whether the jury was required to find all the elements of generic burglary.
-Id. at 602, 110 S.Ct.
-2143.
+In assessing whether a state conviction qualifies as generic burglary, a court should take a categorical approach, “looking only to the statutory definitions of the prior offenses, and not to the particular facts underlying those convictions.”

-Defendant contends that his conviction for breaking and entering a steel storage shed does not meet the definition of generic burglary under Taylor, and therefore does not constitute a violent felony as determined by the district court, for two reasons: First, he argues that to qualify as a "building or other structure" under the Taylor definition, the building or structure must be "occupiable."2 Second, he argues for the first time on appeal that the statute under which he was convicted for the predicate offense did not include an "unlawful or unprivileged entry" element as required by Taylor.
+Defendant contends that his conviction for breaking and entering a steel storage shed does not meet the definition of generic burglary under Taylor, and therefore does not constitute a violent felony as determined by the district court, for two reasons: First, he argues that to qualify as a “building or other structure” under the Taylor definition, the building or structure must be “occupiable.”
+2 Second, he argues for the first time on appeal that the statute under which he was convicted for the predicate offense did not include an “unlawful or unprivileged entry” element as required by Taylor.

 1. “Building or other structure”

-Because the statute defines burglary more broadly than Taylor did, including the breaking and entering of more than just buildings and structures, we look to the record before the court to determine under which clause Bennett was convicted.3 The transcript of the plea colloquy clearly shows that Bennett was convicted under the first clause of the statute, involving the burglary of "other buildings," and therefore we base our determination of whether the conviction qualifies as generic burglary on the elements required for conviction under the "other buildings" clause.
+Because the statute defines burglary more broadly than Taylor did, including the breaking and entering of more than just buildings and structures, we look to the record before the court to determine under which clause Bennett was convicted.
+3 The transcript of the plea colloquy *50 clearly shows that Bennett was convicted under the first clause of the statute, involving the burglary of “other buildings,” and therefore we base our determination of whether the conviction qualifies as generic burglary on the elements required for conviction under the “other buildings” clause.

-Bennett contends that to meet the Taylor definition of generic burglary, the structure involved in a predicate crime must be "occupiable," in the sense that it must be large enough to accommodate a person.
-He points to a Ninth Circuit case, United States v.
-Sparks, 265 F.3d 825, 835 (9th Cir.2001), which found that the burglary of a storage locker that would not accommodate a person does not fall within the definition of generic burglary.
-Bennett also asserts that Rhode Island law suggests a requirement of habitability or occupiable space.
+definition of generic burglary, the structure involved in a predicate crime must be “occupiable,” in the sense that it must be large enough to accommodate a person.
+He points to a Ninth Circuit case,

 The types of buildings to which the Rhode Island statute refers, such as barns, stables, and presumably, steel storage sheds, clearly fit within Taylor’s definition of generic burglary; they are, by the plain language of the statute, “buildings or other structures.”
 They clearly do not comprise such items as automobiles, boats, railroad cars, tents, or vending machines, which Taylor rejected as “structures” for purposes of generic burglary.
 Taylor also rejected the idea that state law defines the contours of burglary under the ACCA, and therefore we decline to look to Rhode Island law to resolve this question.
 Furthermore, Sparks is inapposite, because the statute at issue plainly concerns the burglary of “buildings” as opposed to smaller enclosed spaces such as storage lockers.
 Bennett was convicted of “entering” into a steel storage shed, and therefore we know that the structure was large enough to be entered by a person.
 Thus this case does not raise any issue about structures not large enough to permit human entry.